 The use of therapeutic nutrition is now considered a form of regenerative therapy, using potent nutrients to help aid in prevention, act as a complimentary therapy to more clinical approaches and play a significant role in rehabilitation.
 “Nutrition is without question my first concern when I visit a barn or I am referred to evaluate a horse or a group of horses,” says Dr. Benoit emphatically.
 “The basic diet is fully evaluated, and forage and water are analyzed and controlled.
 Specific nutrients are taken into account for each individual condition or issue.
 We control blood work, muscle condition and fatigue resistance.
 With a large amount of available products, a company like Platinum Performance® offers us the opportunity to pick the right product for the right horse and then make custom-made nutrition programs.
 The formulation is paramount.
 Dr. Doug Herthel, founder of Platinum Performance®, was a visionary and one of the first people I met who believed that we had to push veterinarians to be more involved in nutrition.”

-Although the science is vast, the execution can be made simple, with select nutrients having the capacity to help optimize performance, alter gene expression, influence inflammation and reverse-engineer cellular aging.
-“Veterinarians are beginning to see the benefits of targeted nutritional supplementation in their patients, and in many cases are driven by owners and trainers to find solutions that are not ‘drug based,’ but rather, are nutrition-driven solutions,” says Dr. Ober.
+Although the science is vast, the execution can be made simple, with select nutrients having the capacity to help support performance.
+“Veterinarians are beginning to see the benefits of targeted nutritional supplementation in their patients, and in many cases are driven by owners and trainers to find solutions that provide support for healing and health.” says Dr. Ober.
 “An example is the way we use vitamin E supplementation to support muscle function.
 There are several myopathies which present themselves insidiously, and which can be supported by ensuring that the horse has sufficient levels of vitamin E to support optimal muscle function.
 Sometimes this happens along with a high fat, low starch diet so that the body is encouraged to use the most efficient fuel source for the individual.
 I add omega 3 fatty acids as well, and I also recommend supplementing with trace minerals, supporting the joints and also the muscles.”
 With hay being commonly deficient in both omega-3 fatty acids and vitamin E, along with key trace minerals and vitamins, supplementation for whole-body wellness is crucial in all horses, with high-level athletes then having further specific needs met with more targeted nutrients.

 “Nutrition is the foundation of all of these problems and their solutions, especially in a performance athlete.
-It may not fix a broken bone, but it’ll absolutely aid in the healing.”
+It may not fix a broken bone, but it’ll absolutely support the healthy recovery.”

 Carter Judy, DVM, DACVS, Alamo Pintado Equine Medical Center

 In the realm of human sports medicine, the role of therapeutic nutrition is significant and well established.
 Carefully chosen nutrients are used as trusted tools for helping to maximize foundational health and athletic potential.
 “The good athletes realize the importance of nutrition,” says Peter Park.
 “For me, this is so important.”
 Park has made nutrition a mainstay with every client he sees, focusing intently on transforming their body by way of not only physical training, but with their diet.
 “I tell them, you can’t eat fast food and processed food and expect to have energy; it’s going to happen, you’re going to crumble.
 And the same goes for the horse.
 I try to make the athletes think of longevity.
 When they don’t realize the importance of nutrition their careers usually last an average of about three years.
 If you don’t maximize that potential, you’re not being very smart,” Park says plainly.
 A trainer by trade, Park invested himself fully in nutrition more than 20 years ago, recognizing the role it plays in prevention and recovery even then.
-“Athletes don’t necessarily realize that a good diet and low-inflammatory diet can prevent a lot of injuries simply because you’re lowering inflammation and inflammation causes disease and injury.
-As an athlete you’re way less likely to get injured or have inflammation-related injuries like tendonitis if you eat well.
-It’s an important connection to make.
+“Athletes don’t necessarily realize that a good diet can prevent a lot of injuries simply because you’re maintaining normal healthy levels of inflammation.
 I tell my clients, ‘your health and what you look like is eighty percent diet.
 If you don’t change your diet we’re not going to reach your goals.
 You can’t out train a bad diet.’”

 Park keeps his philosophy on diet and supplementation simple and approachable but sees transformative results.
 “I always say ‘cut out sugar and processed foods, then you’re eighty to ninety percent there.’
 That includes things like packaged deli meats, and my clients oftentimes don’t realize that.
 Then, the next step is to personalize their diet further — an endurance runner has to eat more carbs than most people, whereas a power athlete can get away with less carbs.
 It really is simple, carbs should be based on your output.
 I’ve always believed in not being fat-phobic and eating healthy fats as well, primarily omega-3 fatty acids.
 Bottom line, the program has to be sustainable.
 I eat good fats, moderate protein, a lot of vegetables and not a lot of dairy.
 I’m a big believer in eating real, unprocessed foods.”
 A similar approach is echoed by equine sport horse veterinarians, who often recommend basing the diet on high-quality forage with minimal grains and concentrates, then supplementing to fill gaps and for specific performance goals or health concerns.
 “My philosophy is to have a non-complex, basic diet,” says Dr. Benoit.
 “The basis is an excellent forage.”